Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

  # The main idea:

-    1 – fit the probability for each classes separately in our training data.
+    1 – fit the probability for each classes labels separately in our training data.
-    2 – fit the probability distribution for each classes in our training data.
+    2 – fit the probability distribution for each classes labels in our training data.
     3 – predict new point comes with maximize joint probability distribution.(Bayes' Theorem)
  # How Generative model is classifying data in one dimension ?
  	- The Gaussian in one dimension is called Univariate gaussian.